Twins will move on without Eddie Rosario; Berrios, Buxton sign

 Berrios got a one-year deal for $6.1 million, and Buxton signed for $5.125 million.

 Buxton has won a Gold Glove in center field, but has been hit hard by injuries during his career.
-He hit 13 home runs in 39 games last season.
+He hit 13 home runs in 39 games last season but missed the team’s final playoff game, possibly because of effects from a beaning the week before.

 Garver, who will be 30 on Opening Day, signed after a forgettable season.
 He hit 31 homers in 2019, but was plagued by injuries last season and hit .167 in 23 games and lost his starting catcher job to rookie Ryan Jeffers for the playoffs.
 Garver’s contract is worth $1.85 million.

-Thielbar, who returned to the Twins in 2020 after a five-year absence from major league baseball, signed a one-year, $650,000 contract.
+Thielbar, who returned to the Twins in 2020 after a five-year absence from major league baseball at age 33, signed a one-year, $650,000 contract.

-The 33-year-old lefthanded reliever, who is a native of Randolph, Minn., was called up from the St. Paul site during the season and pitched in 17 games, going 2-1 with a 2.25 ERA, striking out 22 in 20 innings.
-Thielbar also pitched for the Twins from 2013-15 before a well-chronicled detour that saw him pitch two seasons for the St. Paul Saints.

-The Twins lost free agent pitcher Trevor May to the Mets; he got a two-year deal worth $7.75 million each season.
+The Twins lost free agent pitcher Trevor May to the Mets; he got a two-year deal worth $7.75 million each season.s